nikunjlad/Interpretability-in-Image-Classification-Techniques/docs/chapters/chap1/introduction.rst

 .. toctree::
    :maxdepth: 4

-Once upon a time, during 1500 B.C. in ancient Egypt, the Egyptians were on the verge of a major invention, the invention of sundials.
+Long ago, during 1500 B.C. in ancient Egypt, the Egyptians were on the verge of a major invention, the invention of sundials.
 How do we measure time?
 Back in the day, the measurement was not like how today's clocks measure time.
-In fact for 3 millenia or more the basic unit of time was he period of daylight.
+In fact for 3 millenia or more the basic unit of time was the period of daylight.
 The Egyptians broke the period of sunrise to sunset in 12 parts, giving us the forerunner of today's hours.
-Unlike the constant length of hours as measured today by our clocks the Egyptian hour was not of constant length; infact it varied with seasons and also based on the length of the day.
+Unlike the constant length of hours as measured today by our clocks the Egyptian hour was not of constant length; infact it varied with seasons and was also based on the length of the day.
 It also varied from place to place on the surface of the Earth.
 Most importantly, time as a measurable concept effectively ceased during the time of darkness when there was no sunlight.
 The Egyptians did not account of the hours the light was not present.